 You have a great idea, the passion to build a reputable company and the drive to see it through.
 But how do you turn a concept into a popular brand?

-1. Evaluate Your Ideas
+1. Evaluate your ideas

-2. Devise a Plan
+3. Devise a plan

 Now that you have your idea in place, you need to put pen to paper and create a business plan.
 In this plan, you will need to identify the purpose of your organisation, who your target audience is, the product that you’re selling, what your end goals are and how you will finance the startup costs.

 Before you register your company, though, you need to decide what kind of entity it is.
 Your business structure legally affects everything from how you file your taxes to your personal liability if something goes wrong.
-The different structures are listed below to help you determine which type of entity is best for your particular needs and goals:
+The different structures are listed below to help you determine which type of entity is best for your needs and goals:

 - Sole proprietorship: This option is suitable for solopreneurs who plan to run the business entirely by themselves and are responsible for all debts and obligations.

 - Partnership: This is ideal for two or more business partners that want to be held personally liable as business owners.

 - Limited liability corporation (LLC): This the most common type of business entity.
 It separates personal liability from the company’s, meaning that the company can own property, pay taxes, enter into contracts and generally offers legal protection.